versionone/openAgile/Evolve/Exodus.md

 4. Remove dead/commented out code (tool?)
 5. Update all dependencies to use MyGet/NuGet as appropriate
 6. Review and refactor project build events
-6. Create new unit test project, pull in any existing usable tests refactor using MSTest (see [Comparing the MSTest and Nunit Frameworks](http://blogs.msdn.com/b/nnaderi/archive/2007/02/01/mstest-vs-nunit-frameworks.aspx))
+6. Create new unit test project, pull in any existing usable tests refactor using MSTest (see [Comparing the MSTest and NUnit Frameworks](http://blogs.msdn.com/b/nnaderi/archive/2007/02/01/mstest-vs-nunit-frameworks.aspx))
 10. Rename integration executable and config file to match integration name (not ServiceHost.exe)
 11. Ensure that project compiles (debug and release)
 12. Ensure that existing unit tests pass